-Black markets cannot exist in a free society.
+Black markets do not exist in a free society.
 They are the stigmata of interference with the voluntary exchange of goods and services.
 The road to an underground economy is paved with state planning, regulation and intervention.
-Politically oriented distribution of public resources invariably creates market imbalances.
-Excessive market tensions in state controlled economies sooner or later lead to price controls, restrictions and rationing.
-Such standard bureaucratic cures for market distortions penalise both producers and consumers.
-In mixed economies, imperilled industries react by lobbying for protectionist measures, while consumer groups press for more price control.
+Politically tuned redistribution of resources invariably disrupts market harmony.
+Market disruptions in state controlled economies sooner or later lead to price controls, restrictions and rationing.
+Standard bureaucratic cures for collateral effects of state intrusion hurt both producers and consumers.
+In mixed economies, imperiled industries react by lobbying for protection, while consumer groups press for price control.
 If powerful enough, both succeed in steering parliamentary action.
 Protectionism and over-regulation run rife and stifle incentives for efficient production.
 More and more intervention is called for, which ultimately climaxes in crisis situations: marginal producers are phased out of official markets by unrealistic price freezing; over-regulated outlets fail to meet demand; the more adventurous amongst unprotected entrepreneurs turn for survival towards informal distribution channels, whilst impatient consumers look for ways to jump the queues.
 At this point, the economy is ripe for the black market.

 Most economists are familiar with the above scenario.
-Recent history has indeed shown that, if unopposed, the intervention cycles of state controlled economies always result in (1) falls in production, (2) inefficient distribution, (3) rampant corruption, and (4) flourishing black markets.
+Recent history has indeed shown that, if unopposed, the intervention cycles of state controlled economies always result in (1) falls in production (2) inefficient distribution (3) rampant corruption and (4) flourishing black markets.

 Medical services are not immune from this process.
 Black market medicine is not a theoretical concept.
-It is a blatant reality in many parts of the world.
+Although it has now dissapeared from former communist states of Eastern Europe where it was long considered as an institution, it remains a reality in many parts of the world.
 This paper proposes to dwell on the ethical questions raised by the underground practice of medicine.